 Text messages are charged at a rate of 0.3/minutes per text on feature phones.

+- Old phones, released before June 2012: Data is charged at half a voice minute per minute of data use which is counted from the moment the browser or data using app is closed until it is closed.
 Picture messages cost one minute plus the cost of the data transfer which is typically another minute or two.

+- Phones released between June, 2012 and Feburary, 2014 including the Samsung S390G, Samsung S425G and LG 840G: Data is charged at the rate of 1.5 voice minutes per KB of data.
 Picture messages cost one minute plus the cost of the data transfer which is typically another eight or nine minutes!

 On all plans unused plan balances roll over if a top up is made before the expiration date.
 For example, if you start with a 60 minute top up and only use 30 minutes worth of calls, texts and data, and add another 60 minute top-up on the 89th day the 30 minute balance will roll over. giving you 90 minutes for the next 90 days.
 Rollover continues indefinitely as long as you top up before expiration.

 International Rates: TracFone users can make calls to 60 counties including Canada, Mexico, China and most Western European countries for the same price as a domestic all.
 To make an international call you first dial 1-800-706-3839.
 You will then prompted to select your language and then to dial 011 plus the country code and number.
 (For Canada, do not dial 011).
-It is not possible to call other countries besides the 60 supported ones except by using a 3rd party international calling car.
+It is not possible to call other countries besides the 60 supported ones except by using a 3rd party international calling card.
 TracFone doesn't support sending international text or picture messages.